niks92/react-express/README.md

 ##### Architecture

-The frontend code can be found at: `/client` direction whereas the backend code can be found at `/server` directory.
+The frontend code can be found at: `/client` directory whereas the backend code can be found at `/server` directory.

 ## 1. Getting Started